loginid1/cognito-lambda/README.md

 -----BEGIN PRIVATE KEY-----\nMIG...GMT/gj\n-----END PRIVATE KEY-----
 ```

-If you are having issues running the template, you may need to run it on `us-west-1` region.

 Running the template will create and configure the settings for the following services:

 1. Secrets Manager